section-engineering-education/engineering-education/content/articles/skeleton-loading-in-nextjs-with-tailwindcss/index.md

 Create a local state using the `useState` hook and set the loading state to `true` initially.
 This will be used to display the loading effect while the articles are being fetched from the API.

 The `useEffect` hook will be used to set the loading state to `false` after the articles are fetched from the API.
-To simulate a longer loading time e.g in cases of fetching a huge number of heavy content, the `setTimeout` function is used to delay setting the loading state to `false` for 3 seconds, this makes the skeleton loading effect appear for a long enough time to be observed in this case.
+To simulate a longer loading time e.g in cases of fetching a huge number of heavy content, the `setTimeout` function is used to delay setting the loading state to `false` for 3 seconds.
+This makes the skeleton loading effect appear for a long enough time to be observed in this case.

 Create a variable named `skeletonCards` and initialize it to an array of length 3 and filled with 0's.
 This will be used to display 3 skeleton cards on the home page, an estimate of the actual number of possible articles that might occupy the viewport.
 This is just an estimate and can be varied by changing the number of items in the array to suit your needs.

-Then making use of a ternary operator check the loading state if it is `true` then make use of the `skeletonCards` variable to display the skeleton cards depending on the number of items in the array.
+Then making use of a ternary operator, check the loading state.
+If it is `true` make use of the `skeletonCards` variable to display the skeleton cards depending on the number of items in the array.

 If the loading state is `false` then make use of the `articles` passed as a prop to display the articles.

 ![skeleton loading](/engineering-education/skeleton-loading-in-nextjs-with-tailwindcss/skeleton-loading.gif)